Kochi Tuskers Kerala: Termination from the IPL

 Due to a dispute amongst the team owners, the franchise failed to pay the 10% bank guarantee element of the franchise fee which was supposed to be paid before the 2011 season began.
 The BCCI claimed that it had sent several requests for payment to the franchise owners but received no response.
 On 19 September 2011, then BCCI president N. Srinivasan announced that the franchise was being terminated because it had failed to provide the bank guarantee.
 On 14 October 2011, the IPL Governing Council announced that there would be only nine teams participating in 2012 after the Kochi franchise was expelled.
-The players from the side were auctioned to other franchises in the 2012 IPL player auction.
+The players from the team were auctioned to other franchises in the 2012 IPL player auction.
 Players who attracted no bids had their salaries covered via the team's bank guarantee from the previous season.

 On 13 January 2012, the BCCI asked overseas players who had signed a contract with the franchise to sue the owners, with the BCCI included as a party to each case.

 In February 2012, Rendezvous Sports World announced that it would take the BCCI to court over its termination from the IPL.
 In July 2015, a court-appointed arbitrator Justice Lahoti ordered the BCCI to pay ₹550 crore as compensation for terminating the franchise agreement.
 ESPNcricinfo reported that the franchise owners had requested the BCCI to permit the team to return to the IPL, instead of the compensation awarded by the arbitrator.

 The original shareholding pattern of KTK was: